Meisterlala/Online-Computer-Science-degree/From Nand to Tetris/README.md

 # Build a Modern Computer from First Principles: From Nand to Tetris 2
 by Hebrew University of Jerusalem

-# Project-Centered course
+### Project-Centered course
 1. Project: Programming a basic IL Language compiler
 2. Project: Adding more advanced functionality to the compiler
 3. Project: Building a Syntax Analyzer for the High-Level Language Jack
 4. Project: Completing the Jack compiler
-5. Project: Creating an Operation
+5. Project: Creating an Operatingsystem
 6. Project: Constructing games and running them using everything build in this Course